Goro

 PHP archive format |

-- Variable read/write, with a per-frame slot cache so reads skip the
+- Variable read/write with a per-frame slot cache.
+Bodies with no

 - Arithmetic / bitwise / shift / comparison / concat / unary